KyleMayes/vulkanalia/tutorial/book/src/uniform/descriptor_layout_and_buffer.md

 );
 ```

-The `Mat4::from_axis_angle` function creates a transformation matrix from given rotation angle and rotation axis.
+The `Mat4::from_axis_angle` function creates a transformation matrix from the given rotation angle and rotation axis.
 Using a rotation angle of `Deg(90.0) * time` accomplishes the purpose of rotating 90 degrees per second.

 ```rust,noplaypen
 let view = Mat4::look_at_rh(